Corked bat: History of use

-Some of those six players may have been more guilty than others.
 Nettles avoided a suspension after explaining that the bat was given to him by a fan.
 Hatcher had used a teammate's bat after his own shattered, and was backed up on that claim by his manager, Hal Lanier.
 Sabo also denied knowledge that his bat had been tampered with, moreover the bat audibly cracked on a foul ball before breaking, leading the broadcast crew to question whether Sabo would have knowingly risked continuing to use a cracked illegal bat.
 On the flip side, Guerrero chased bat pieces after his lumber shattered, a rather unusual reaction, and later admitted to using it intentionally the prior few months.
 Belle's teammates broke into the umpire's room and swapped the bat with an innocent one, but were caught doing so.

 In addition, a number of former players have been accused of and/or admitted to using corked bats.
 Former Kansas City Royals star Amos Otis is one of them.
 Another is former player announcer, and National League president Bill White.
 Former player and Major League manager Phil Garner admitted in January 2010 on a Houston radio station that he used a corked bat against Gaylord Perry and "hit a home run" with it.
 Garner also admitted that the 2005 Houston Astros used corked bats during the 2005 MLB season and 2005 World Series of which he was the manager.
 In 2010, Deadspin reported that Pete Rose used corked bats during his 1985 pursuit of Ty Cobb's all-time hits record.
 Two sports memorabilia collectors who owned Rose's game-used bats from that season had the bats x-rayed and found the telltale signs of corking.
 Rose had previously denied using corked bats.